IanHarvey/bluepy/README.md

 from Python.
 At present it runs on Linux only; I've mostly developed it using a Raspberry Pi, but it will also run on x86 Debian Linux.

+The code is tested on Python 2.7 and 3.4; it should also work on 3.3.

 There is also code which uses this to talk to a TI SensorTag (www.ti.com/sensortag).

 Installation